zellwk/zellwk.com/src/posts/2020-02-19-learn-javascript-portal-design-2.md

   <img src="/images/2020/ljs-portal-2/button-hover.gif" alt="Hover over button.
 Background becomes orange-yellow gradient.">
 </figure>

 For focus, I added a blue outline around the button.
 This outline stands out when you Tab onto it.
 I wrote an article about creating these kinds of outlines.
-You can find out more about the technique [here]().
+You can find out more about the technique [here][3].

 <figure role="figure">
   <img src="/images/2020/ljs-portal-2/focus-buttons.png" alt="Blue outline when button gets focus.">